triyanox/lla/README.md

 - Size map (`-S`, `--sizemap`): Visual representation of file sizes
 - Timeline view (`--timeline`): Group files by time periods
 - Git-aware view (`-G`, `--git`): Repository status and information
+- Fuzzy search (`--fuzzy`): Search for files using fuzzy matching (Experimental)
+- Recursive format (`-R`, `--recursive`): List all files in a directory recursively
 - Icons (`--icons`): Show icons for files and directories
+- No colors (`--no-colors`): Disable colors in all listing commands
+- No icons (`--no-icons`): Disable icons in all listing commands
+- Include directories (`--include-dirs`): Include the size of directories in the metadata, it will recursively calculate the size of all directories, works with all listing commands

 **Organization & Sorting**